The Daleks’ Master Plan 11-12

 The Abandoned Planet

 That’s right, the Monk’s directional thingamy whatsit has burnt itself out.
-Sue isn’t happy.
-Just when she thought the Doctor could finally “drive” his TARDIS properly.
-But, as luck would have it, it worked long enough to get us back to Kembel.
+Sue isn’t pleased; just when she thought the Doctor could finally ‘drive’ his TARDIS properly.
+However, as luck would have it, it worked long enough to get him back to Kembel.

 Sue: How big is Kembel?

 Me: That’s a good point.
-They could have landed hundreds of miles away from the Dalek base.
+They could have landed hundreds of miles away from the Daleks’ base.
 That would be funny.

 Sue: They won’t have.
 It’ll be 200 yards away.
 It’s always 200 yards away.

-200 yards away, deep within the Dalek base, Mavic Chen is lording it up at a meeting of the galactic council.
+Two hundred yards away, Mavic Chen is lording it up at a meeting of the galactic council.

-Me: He’s a bizarre character, part-Blofeld, part-Basil Fawlty.
-I think he knows damn well that he’s been betrayed but he’s so insane, he’s actually trying to convince himself that he’s still in control of the situation.
+Me: He’s a bizarre character – part-Blofeld, part-Basil Fawlty.
+I think he knows he’s been betrayed, but he’s so insane, he’s actually trying to convince himself he’s still in control of the situation.
 I almost feel sorry for the sociopath.

-Chen becomes so unhinged, he murders a delegate who doesn’t address the chair correctly.
+Chen is so unhinged, he murders a delegate who doesn’t address the chair correctly.
 That definitely wasn’t on the agenda.

-Me: Awwww, poor Gearon.
+Me: Aww, poor Gearon.
 I’ll miss Gearon.
 Gearon was my favourite.

 Sue: Are you taking the piss?